-From West End theatres and pop-up theatre companies, Brixton Academy music venue and our 250 music festivals, Tate art galleries and the art fairs of East London, Odeon Cinema in Leicester Square and the Rooftop Film Club that runs outdoors throughout summer, London’s past and present are the ideal place to immerse yourself in culture whilst you create your future.
+From West End theatres and pop-up theatre companies, over 250 music festivals, Tate art galleries and the art fairs of East London, Odeon Cinema in Leicester Square and the Rooftop Film Club that runs outdoors throughout summer, London’s past and present are the ideal place to immerse yourself in culture whilst you create your future.

-Take a look at our facilities and get your questions answered by one of our friendly Marketing and Admissions staff.
+Take a look at our facilities and get your questions answered by one of our friendly Marketing and Admissions staff at one of our Open Days or book a Personal Tour.

 Central Film School is based in Spitalfields, just a stone’s throw (or 5 minute walk) from Shoreditch, London’s creative hub.
 Located off Brick Lane, we are part of a vibrant, creative and entrepreneurial community that includes art fairs, fashion and vintage markets, food festivals, bars, clubs and restaurants, and some of the best street art London has to offer.